dlajambe/llm/README.md

 ## Getting Started

 The `train_llm.py` script contains an example of how to use the project to build a generative large language model from an initial user-provided character sequence.
-Two sample datasets are provided (Shakespearean scripts and the Wizard of Oz), although they can be substituted with a user-provided text file.
+A sample dataset is provided (Shakespearean scripts), but it can be substituted with any user-provided text file.

 ### Dependencies